martin-ockajak/cantrip/README.md

 * Equivalents of suitable iterator methods are added to all standard library collection data types
 * Utility methods inspired by other libraries are also added to all library collection data types
-* All additional methods treat the collection as immutable though some might consume them
+* Transformation methods always return a new instance of the same collection type
-* Transformation methods always produce new instances of the same collection type
+* Added methods treat the collection as immutable though some might consume them
-* Additional methods do not clone anything nor do they use dynamic dispatch
+* Added methods do not clone anything nor do they use dynamic dispatch
 * Everything is available through a single import but specific imports are also supported

 ## Examples